About Dr Carl Bescoby

 - Psychologist - Practitioner - Educator - Researcher -

-I am a psychologist with 10+ years of experience working at the intersection of injury, pain, health, wellbeing, and performance supporting injured athletes, dancers, and performers with their rehabilitation, pain management and recovery journeys.
+I am a psychologist with 10+ years of experience working at the intersection of injury, pain, health, wellbeing, and performance supporting injured athletes and active individuals with their rehabilitation, pain management and recovery journeys.

 Back in 2014 I identified the need to support individuals going through substantial change in their lives whether that was injury, illness, or major setbacks and I found that there was a lack of psychological tools and support to help this change.